arapulido/katacoda-scenarios/autoscaling-k8s/step5.md

 `kubectl create secret generic datadog-app-key --from-literal app-key=$DD_APP_KEY`{{execute}}

-Check that the secret has been correctly created by running the following command: `kubectl get secret datadog-app-key`{{execute}} You should get an output similar to the following:
+Check that the secret has been correctly created by running the following command: `kubectl get secret datadog-app-key`{{execute}} You should get output similar to the following:

 ```
 NAME             TYPE      DATA      AGE